Ashwinkarthick/af-analysis-mdc/README.md

 # APLit

 APLit is a Streamlit UI for browsing AlphaPulldown runs, visualising AF2 **and AF3** outputs, and (optionally) overlaying AlphaJudge interface scores.
+The original code was from the Kosinski Lab at EMBL.

 ## Highlights